 Many self-care activities are things that we do every day anyway.

 But just setting aside time to mindfully enjoy those activities, makes us appreciate them more.
 And it makes us happier and more energetic.

-The only way to get help is to ask for it.
-And in order to get time to do self-care there are days where you will need help.
+Remember the only way to get help is to ask for it.

 Do it with a group of friends